dannwaneri/portfolio_v4/content/blog/hello-world.md

 So when I tell people that I'm from Nigeria, I often get surprised reactions.
 But I'm proud to be from such a vibrant and growing country.
 And I believe that our best days are still ahead of us.

+If I had to describe myself, which I do have to do at this moment, I would say that I’m an analytical thinker - I like to take things apart and understand how they work.
+This has served me well in my career as a backend developer.

+I’m always looking for ways to improve things and make them more efficient.I’m also a bit of a perfectionist.
+I want things to be just right and I can be quite obsessive about details.

+This can sometimes be a problem when working on projects with others, as I can be quite inflexible about changes.Overall, I’m quiet, introspective and detail-oriented – characteristics that have helped me succeed in my career.

 I found out that a lot of cool guys in IT have personal blogs where they write articles about things they enjoy.
 I want to be as cool as they are, too.
 That's why I wanted a place to post my thoughts, experiences, and all the other stuff that is on my mind.

 I've been writing for a while now, but I never had a good outlet for my work.
 It's nice to finally have a place to share it with others.
 I hope you enjoy reading my blog as much as I enjoy writing it!